 If you’re returning after a career break

-Common misconceptions older workers make
+Common misconceptions about resumes for older workers to avoid

-A fancy resume will make you appear younger
+FALSE: A fancy resume will make you appear younger

 Fancy resume formats aren’t impressive, and they’re definitely not going to make you appear younger or more in touch.
 On the contrary, they’re hard to read and demonstrate a lack of professionalism.
 Stick to a simple, standard resume format, like our ATS-ready resume templates.

-Your resume needs to include every job you’ve ever held
+FALSE: Your resume needs to include every job you’ve ever held

 Your resume should be a brief summary of your most relevant skills and experience, not an exhaustive list of your entire professional history.
 Leave off any experience that’s much older or no longer relevant.

-You should include a resume objective
+FALSE: You should include a resume objective

 Resume objectives are outdated.
 They’re also particularly unnecessary if you have any kind of professional experience.
 If you’re changing careers or want to highlight key skills and experience upfront, a resume summary is a much better option.

-You should list familiarity with older technology
+FALSE: You should list familiarity with older technology

 Including outdated skills on your resume won’t do anything but frame you as out of touch with current workplace norms.
 Unless you’re applying for a job as a fax machine technician or COBOL developer, leave proficiency with older technologies and programming languages off your resume.